Discover Student Loans

 FAFSA FAQs

-Your child’s dependency status determines what income information is needed for the FAFSA.
+Your child’s dependency status determines whose income information is needed for the FAFSA.
 Dependent students report both their financial information and their parents’ when completing the FAFSA.
 Independent students report their own financial information, including a spouse and any dependents.

 • Student and parent income.
-Use the information from your Form W-2s.

 • Available cash, including balances in savings and checking accounts, and any investment portfolios.

 There are no income requirements or cap to the amount of money you can earn to qualify for federal student aid.
-Many factors go into the financial aid equation, such as the number of children in college and the parents’ age.

 Schools use income information to calculate what your family can reasonably contribute toward your student’s college education.
-This number is known as the Student Aid Index (SAI) and schools use it to determine your child’s eligibility for financial aid.
+This number is known as the Student Aid Index (SAI) (previously EFC) and schools use it to determine your child’s eligibility for financial aid.
 The calculation is based on a formula established by law.
-The formula considers many factors including, but not limited to, household size and a family's income and assets.
+The formula considers many factors including, but not limited to, household size and a family’s income and assets.

 Available cash counts toward your ability to pay for college and will be factored into the SAI, which can reduce the amount of federal student aid you receive.